Comply with Australian employment law

 All workers in Australia have rights and protections at work.
 People from overseas working in Australia also have these workplace rights.

-As an employer of worker from overseas, you must obey all Australian immigration and workplace laws.
-Identify and regularly check your legal responsibilities.
+As an employer of an overseas worker, you must obey all Australian immigration and workplace laws.
+You must identify and regularly check your legal responsibilities.

 Employers do not have the power to cancel or change a visa.
 Only the Australian Government can give or cancel a visa.